All library locations are open for essential services, Monday through Saturday, 10 a.m. to 6 p.m.

-Essential services will be limited to returns, grab-and-go service and computer usage for up to one hour.
-Seating areas, charging stations and meeting rooms will not be accessible.
-All customers will be required to wear face coverings while in the building.
+Essential services are limited to returns, grab-and-go service, and computer access limited to two 1-hour sessions per customer per day.
+Seating areas, charging stations and meeting rooms are not accessible.

 For information on what steps are being taken to protect customers and staff, please visit the library's website.